 Step 3.
 Pay the fees

-The amount you pay for crèche depends on your family’s income and family situation, while families with children under the age of 6 are given a tax credit for their childcare costs.
+The amount you pay for crèche depends on your family’s income and family situation.
+Families with children under the age of 6 are given a tax credit for their childcare costs.

 It is important to have an account set up with CAF before tackling your crèche application – book a free meeting with us if you need our help doing this.